Millefeuille42/TeleCord/README.md

 - (Case By Case) Some attachments may not work.
 Report if an attachement is not sent properly.

 ## Roadmap
-- Adding a command to know current destination
-- Adding more platforms (Slack for example)
+- Adding more platforms (Facebook Messenger for example)

 ## Commands
 - `/dest`   refer to `How to use` part